david-rockwood/fimpad/README.md

 Because FIMpad is essentially an AI sandbox, it has an AI help assistant that lives in a text file.
 Hit Alt+h and a new tab will be opened in FIMpad.
 That tab will be filled with a long system prompt that contains this README.
 Your caret will be placed in the right place for you to just begin typing, then press Ctrl+Enter, and then get an informed response from the LLM in chat, as long as you have a good connection to a LLM server.
 If you don't have a connection to a LLM server, you can scroll up and read the README with your brain, like a surprisingly literate caveman.

-This is a very long and thorough README, so on some machines and on larger models the first prompt may take a while to get a response.
-But the LLM will know a lot about how FIMpad works.
+This is a long and thorough README, so on some machines and on larger models the first prompt may take a while to get a response.
+But the LLM will then know a lot about how FIMpad works.

 ## The Server

 FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.

-I use llama.cpp llama-server to serve the LLM, but it is my understanding that other servers should be able work with FIMpad if they provide an OpenAI compatible endpoint.
+I use llama.cpp llama-server to serve the LLM, but it is my understanding that other servers should be able to work with FIMpad if they provide an OpenAI compatible endpoint.

-The LLM served should be IBM Granite 4.0 H. FIMpad requires FIM tokens be in the model's tokenizer.
+The LLM served should be IBM Granite 4.0 H. FIMpad requires that FIM tokens be in the model's tokenizer.
 Granite is the best smaller-sized generalist model that I have found that does this so far.
 With other LLMs, you should still be able to do Chat in FIMpad, but if you try to do fill-in-the-middle generation with a model other than Granite 4.0 H you will likely run into problems.
 However, I did try FIM with a variant of Mistral-Nemo and it worked.
 But then I tried Mistral Small and FIM did not work.
 The FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.
 But at the moment I am only focused on supporting IBM Granite 4.0 H.

 I suggest using a recent build of llama.cpp llama-server available at:
 ```